rill-js/flash/README.md

 </h1>

 Flash messages between requests for your Rill application.

-A flashed message will persist for one more request from the same session.
+A flashed message will persist through multiple requests until it is read.
-If the request is redirected the flashed message will be saved again.
+After a flashed message has been read it will be deleted.

 # Installation